Related Materials: More Employees & Workplaces Guidance | All Guidance

 COVID-19 is transmitted from person-to-person and may occur in the following scenarios:

 Effective ventilation is one of the most important ways to control small aerosol transmission.
-However, ventilation and other indoor air quality improvements are an addition to, and not a replacement for mandatory protections including wearing face coverings (except in certain high-risk environments that require using proper respiratory protection), maintaining at least six feet of distance between people, washing hands frequently, and limiting activities that bring together people from different households.
+However, ventilation and other indoor air quality improvements are an addition to, and not a replacement for mandatory protections required by the Cal/OSHA ETS and state or local directives.
 Individuals at higher risk for severe illness from COVID-19 should exercise more caution regarding the time they spend in indoor environments outside of their home.

 Aerosol means solid or liquid particles suspended in a gas (typically air).